 When cash is tight, many people know to wait until just after their statements are closed to make purchases.
-What most people don’t realize is that with some banks, such as Chase, you can actually extend your payment cycle by moving your due date back.
+What most people don't realize is that with some banks, you can actually extend your payment cycle by moving your due date back.
 They may not let you do this over and over again, but it is a great way to get a few extra days out of your statement period in order to push back your due date.

 6. Taking Advantage of Gift Cards

 These days, the terms of many reward cards contain all sorts of gimmicks to get you to spend more in order to receive more points, miles, or cash back.
 Some only offer a sign-up bonus after you spend a particular amount, while others give special rewards for transactions at certain categories of merchants.
 To take advantage of these promotions, the worst thing that you can do is to spend more money just to earn a reward.

 Instead, you can use gift card purchases in creative ways.
 In order to reach the minimum spending threshold for a sign up bonus, you use your credit card to purchase gift cards for merchants you visit often, or even cash cards.
 Simply make the purchase before the deadline, and use the gift cards later.
 You can also buy gift cards at grocery stores in order to maximize bonus spending categories.
 For example, if you have a great card that offers extra points for groceries, purchase gift cards at your grocery store to get the bonus points for shopping at other stores.